|Earliest known ancestors of Group 8|

 Lineage of Terry Melvin Chandler, #102124 :

-This summary has been condensed from documentation provided previously by CFA vice president Jackie Cahoon (American aspects) and family historian Tony Chandler (English aspects).
+This summary has been condensed from documentation provided previously by then CFA vice president Jackie Cahoon (American aspects) and family historian Tony Chandler (English aspects).

 1 Robert Chandler, born 1775 NC (birth date averaged from 1800, 1810, and 1820 Rockingham, North Carolina, census records).
 Patrick County, Virginia, Superior Court Order Book May 1809-1831, page 121, 6 May 1825, adultery; page 122, May Term 1825, adultery; page 133, 7 May 1826, defendants not appearing; page 138, October 1826, adultery, pleaded not guilty; page 155, 3 October 1828, 2nd adultery charge; page 164, October 1829 term, summons to Sheriff, Grayson County; page 169, October 1830 term, not guilty.
 No further record after 4 January 1848 when a Carroll County deed of son Joseph to brother Jackson mentions Robert Chandler.
 Death certificate of son James, 27 August 1861, and marriage license of daughter Paulina, 6 August 1872, give names of both parents, Robert & Elizabeth Chandler, Tazewell County Virginia.